d3vd00m/NFT-Collection/README.md

 There should be a website for your NFT Collection.

 Prerequisites
-You should have completed the <a href="https://github.com/d3vd00m/Whitelist-Dapp.git"  target="alt">Whitelist dApp</a>
+You should have completed the <a href="https://github.com/d3vd00m/Whitelist-Dapp.git"  target="_blank">Whitelist dApp</a>